Elva Hsiao: 1999–2001: Debut and commercial breakthrough

-Hsiao was signed to EMI Virgin Records in 1998, as their first artist, after being scouted from the singing competition New Talent Singing Awards, affiliated with Hong Kong TV channel TVB.
-She was one of twelve finalists.
-Singers Jacky Chu and Ruby Lu also competed that year.
-Hsiao was part of a girl group called Phenomenon initially, but pursued a solo career after her bandmates dropped out.
-She was studying design in Vancouver, Canada, at John Casablancas Institute, at the time.
-After signing, Hsiao was managed and groomed by songwriter Yao Chien, who was also the president of Virgin/EMI in Taiwan at the time.
-Yao would also have a hand in writing for many of Hsiao's albums released under Virgin/EMI.
 Hsiao's first album was self-titled and was of the pop and R&B genre.
 The album was released in 1999 and was considered a pioneer for the R&B genre in Chinese-speaking markets.
 The album was a commercial success, selling a total 800,000 copies in Asia the following year.
 The success of the album paved the way for her first solo concert in Taipei later in 2000.
 The single, "Cappuccino", became popular in Chinese karaoke settings.
 Hsiao was also tapped to record the jingle for the re-branding effort by the Broadcasting Corporation of China in Taiwan.